Compare the best business bank accounts in the US (2025)

 Choosing the right business account will set your company up for success.
 Here are five key factors to evaluate:

 1. Fees.
-Look for a business account with low or no monthly fees, especially if you're just starting and cash flow is tight.
+Look for a business account with low or no monthly fees, especially if you’re just starting and cash flow is tight.
+Many business checking accounts charge a monthly service fee and transaction fees, which may be waived if you maintain a certain balance or make eligible deposits within each statement cycle.
+Electronic deposits are often free up to a certain limit, but other restrictions may apply.
 Avoid penalties for not maintaining a minimum balance.
-Consider how you'll use your account and whether you’ll likely operate within the bank’s parameters for no-fee or low-fee usage.
+Consider how you’ll use your account and whether you’ll likely operate within the bank’s parameters for no-fee or low-fee usage.
 Review your expected transaction volume, average balance, and specific service needs to avoid unnecessary fees.

 2. Scalability.
 As your business grows, so will your banking needs.
-Choose a business account that can handle complex transactions, including international transfers, card creation, and spend management – services you may need as you expand internationally.
+Choose a business account that can handle more complex needs over time, including international transfers, card creation, and spend management services you may require as you expand into new markets.

 3. Offers and discounts.
 Many financial providers offer incentives to help small businesses get started.
-For example, Airwallex lets you earn up to 1.5% cash rebates on local card spend in USD, providing a valuable way to save as you manage your business expenses.
+For example, Airwallex allows you to earn up to 1.5% cash rebates on local card transactions in USD, providing a valuable way to save as you manage your business expenses.

 4. Visibility and transparency.
 Look for a business account that offers real-time transaction tracking and fraud detection services, so you always know where your money is and can make informed decisions.
-This visibility can help you manage cash flow more effectively and limit risk.
+When using mobile banking apps on select mobile devices, message and data rates may apply.
+This level of visibility can help you manage cash flow more effectively and limit risk.

 5. Customer support.
-A responsive customer support team is essential for quickly resolving issues.
+A responsive customer support team is crucial for resolving issues promptly.
 Look for a provider that offers accessible support through live chat, phone, or email, especially when you need guidance.

-Consider factors like fees, scalability, and customer support to choose the account that best suits your current and future business needs.
+Consider factors such as fees, scalability, and customer support when choosing an account that best suits your current and future business needs.

 The top business bank and business account providers in the US

-Traditional banks: Providers like Bank of America, Wells Fargo, JPMorgan Chase, and Citibank offer comprehensive business banking solutions, including financing options, cash management tools, and international payment support.
-These options are ideal for businesses requiring in-person services or complex credit solutions.
+Traditional banks: Providers like Bank of America, Wells Fargo, JPMorgan Chase, and Citibank offer comprehensive business banking solutions, including business checking accounts, savings accounts, business CDs, investment products, and debit card services.
+These banks also support electronic deposits, such as ACH and wire transfers, and enable businesses to manage incoming and outgoing payments efficiently.
+Their offerings often include financing solutions, cash management tools, and international payment support, making them a strong fit for businesses that require in-person services, lending options, or more complex credit facilities.

 Modern fintech platforms: Airwallex is a digital-first platform offering global business accounts with multi-currency support, payment solutions, expense management, and competitive fees.
 It’s a standout choice for companies aiming to scale internationally.